Engagement Models: Meaning, Types, And Process

 - Need to ensure the right cultural fit: the technology partner directly influences the development of the client’s project and business overall, so it’s important to choose the vendor who understands the values and the mission of your company.

-This engagement model is the best solution for those who just have an idea and do not know what to do next.
+This engagement model for software development is the best solution for those who just have an idea and do not know what to do next.
 A tech partner will lead you through the next steps seamlessly, help to turn an idea into a full functioning project and offer expertise in business and tech fields.

 Type-of-Contract Business Engagement Models